Piirtaa/csvDB/README.md

 "Relational database"-like functionality on CSV files done entirely in bash.

 Since a CSV file is a set of fields data, it is possible to convert this data to files named for each field/value combination (within file system name limitations) consisting of line references to the source CSV.
-This has the effect of creating an index file for each field/value, as searching for "entries where field A has a value of X" becomes as trivial as dumping the file contents of the file representing the "field=A"/"value=X" combination.
+This has the effect of creating an index file for each field/value, as searching for entries where field "A" has a value of "X" becomes as trivial as dumping the file contents of the file representing the combination of field="A" && value="X".
 This conversion also facilitates set operations.
-For example, return the records where Field A = X and Field B = Y.  This is the premise of csvDB.
+For example, returning the records where field "A"="X" and field "B"="Y" becomes an intersection between 2 files.
+This is the premise of csvDB.

 ## Moving Parts:

 ### parseCSVDB.sh